 I think perhaps as an opportunity to get new staff working with clients, Distilled offered slots for delegates to receive advice on their sites.
 This was a far more serious opportunity than I realised – with a bunch of communication beforehand, time to talk at the conference, and a completed report sent out a few days later.
-(Thanks Bridget.)
 But, I still haven’t managed to go through the report and do enough of the things suggested, which links back to some of the items above…

 Talk to the people near you

-In some ways, the most useful contact I made at LinkLove helped BrightCarbon for reasons completely unrelated to SEO.
+In some ways, the most useful contacts I made at LinkLove helped BrightCarbon for reasons completely unrelated to SEO.
 Eben works for Shutterstock, and now they are a supplier.
-We’re saving money, and happy with the service.
+We’re saving money, and are happy with the service.
 That connection – made just by saying hello to the person sat next to me – paid for the conference and my time.